History of General Motors: Delphi Corporation

 Delphi was spun off from General Motors on May 28, 1999.
 Delphi is one of the largest automotive parts manufacturers and has approximately 185,000 employees (50,000 in the United States).
 With offices worldwide, the company operates 167 wholly owned manufacturing sites, 41 joint ventures, 53 customer centers and sales offices, and 33 technical centers in 38 countries.
 Delphi makes the Monsoon premium audio systems found in some GM and other manufacturer automobiles.

 On October 8, 2005, Delphi filed for Chapter 11 bankruptcy.
 On March 31, 2006, Delphi announced it would sell off or close 21 of its 29 plants in the United States.

 Diesel engines

 Detroit Diesel was originally the GM Diesel Division then Detroit Diesel Allison Division until 1988.
 It made diesel engines for truck, generating set and marine use.

 Electro-Motive Diesel (EMD) was originally the Electro-Motive Division of GM, until 2005.
 It made diesel engines and locomotives.

 See also General Motors Diesel Division and GM Defense.

 General Motors Acceptance Corporation

 By the end of 2006, GM had completed the divestiture of 51% of its financing unit, GMAC.
-Currently GM is a 10% owner in GMAC.